-Your toilet might have sprung a leak somewhere you can't see.
-If left on its own, this leak can lead to mold growth, an unhealthy living environment, and an expensive water bill.
+Your toilet might have sprung a leak somewhere you can’t see.
+If left on its own, this leak can lead to mold growth, and unhealthy living environment, and an expensive water bill.
 A professional plumber will be able to take care of the clog and find and repair the leak at the same time.

 Leaks tend to form in toilets that get frequent clogs, so keep an eye out for this problem if you find yourself unclogging your toilet often.